What is SMSC?

 Our aim is to develop active citizens who will make a positive contribution to the school and wider community.
 From democratic participation in choosing fundraising for charities to a wide range of learner voice activities, our holistic curriculum and much more, SMSC is central to our work as a school.

-Fundamental to our work on SMSC is to engage our students in understanding the British Humanitarian Values of:
+Fundamental to our work on SMSC is to engage our learners in understanding the British Humanitarian Values of:

 - Democracy